 In addition, other future issuances of ordinary shares could, under certain circumstances, be construed as having an anti-takeover effect (for example, by diluting the stock ownership of a person seeking to effect a change in the composition of our Board or contemplating a tender offer or other transaction for the combination of our Company with another company).
-While we do not intend for the proposed increase in authorized share capital to deter or to prevent a change in control, be determined by our Board to be necessary and in the best interest of our Company.
+While we do not intend for the proposed increase in authorized share capital to deter or to prevent a change in control, we could use the additional ordinary shares (as we could have used any of our previously authorized but unissued share capital) to hinder persons seeking to acquire or take control of our Company or to dilute the voting power of our outstanding ordinary shares.
+We are not aware of any efforts to obtain control of our Company and we have not made this proposal in response to any such efforts.